So many people are looking for that "magic pill" that will take all of their stresses and worries away. Ideally, this pill should fix all their...

-Long-term, the consequences of sleep deprivation are more dire and can continue to get worse.
-You may notice the following effects of sleep deprivation if you go for weeks, months, or even years in a sleep-deprived state:
+Long-term, the consequences of sleep deprivation are more serious and can continue to get worse.
+You may notice the following effects of sleep deprivation if you go for weeks, months or even years in a sleep-deprived state:

 Research has shown that most people with insomnia also have at least one additional health condition.
-Insomnia and other sleep disorders may be a contributor to these health conditions, the other.
-Conversely, the other health conditions may be a cause of insomnia and other sleep disorders.
+Insomnia and other sleep disorders may be a contributor to these health conditions.
+Conversely, other health conditions may be a cause of insomnia and other sleep disorders.

 The most common physical diseases associated with sleep deprivation are:

-Anyone can improve their sleep hygiene and healthy sleep habits come in many forms.
-It’s crucial to find what works for you.
+Anyone can improve their sleep hygiene and healthy sleep habits in many ways.
+It is crucial to find what works for you.